Andrewwango/andrewwango.github.io/_posts/2023-02-04-green_cities_EO.md

 **Author** Andrew Wang | Twitter: @andrewwango

+## Summary

+Environmental sustainability of a city can be measured using a vast set of indicators.
+Is it sensible to assess urban environmental sustainability with only a narrow set of these?
+After comparing various indicators across European cities, we conclude that some cities may perform well in one aspect but poorly in another, and that cities must simultaneously consider many perspectives in order to ensure a truly environmentally sustainable future.

 ## Introduction

 Cities that are best prepared for a "smart city future" should be sustainable, according to the recent 2022 [ProptechOS](https://proptechos.com/smart-city-index/) report which benchmarks cities in US and Europe on a selection of indicators.
 This is backed up by the [OECD smart cities definition](https://www.oecd.org/cfe/cities/Smart-cities-measurement-framework-scoping.pdf).
 In the report, sustainability is measured using a green infrastructure indicator across 46 European cities, combining: